jennyk04/IDXExchange-Summer2026-DA/README.md

 **FileZilla Client**
 Extract monthly CRMLS CSV files from January 2024 to May 2026 for listings and sold datasets.

+**St.Louis Federal Reserve (FRED)**
+The FRED MORTGAGE30US series is published weekly (every Thursday) by Freddie Mac via the St. Louis Federal Reserve.
+The data can be fetched directly from FRED as a CSV—no API key required

 ## Getting Started

 ### Dependencies